Hydaspes/PythonPhy-master/notebooks/README.md

-A collection of notebooks which includes example python code of miscellaneous topics in physics.
+A collection of notebooks on miscellaneous topics in physics.